 Last year I made a delicious Mixed Fruit Custard Crisp Square with rhubarb mixed in as well as Rhubarb Blueberry Sauce for my pancakes.
 Nicola also recently shared her Classic Rhubarb pie with Meringue Topping.

 Below is a photo of the cherries we picked at my father-in-law’s house this past weekend, plus fresh rhubarb from our garden.

-- 2 Fuji or Delicious apples peeled and hopped in chunks
+- 2 Fuji or Delicious apples peeled and chopped in chunks

 - 4 cups chopped fresh rhubarb

 - Peel the apples and chop them up before putting them in the pot